TCA166/CK3-history-extractor/README.md

 5. ```--no-vis``` disables all forms of visualization within the output
 6. ```--language``` toggles which localization files shall be used if the game path is provided
 7. ```--output %s``` changes where the output folder will be located
+8. ```--include %s %s ...``` provides the program with a list of mod directories that the program should retrieve data from
+9. ```--dump``` makes the tool dump all the extracted data into a json file

+## Mod support

+This program should work just fine on modded save files.
+Some specific aspects may be represented inaccurately to the in game state, but that can be alleviated with providing the tool with the paths to the mods using the ```include``` argument.
+Now naturally very invasive mods allowing for individual country de jure drift, or using weird non standard title naming schemes might break the tool.
+If that occurs please do let me know and I shall see what I can do.

 ## Output example